Sanction Screening 101: A Comprehensive Guide to Compliance and Best Practices

 Verifying and evaluating the risk associated with customers and counterparties relies heavily on the quality of the identifying information collected to conduct the screening.
 A thorough screening should encompass:

-• ID Details: Government-issued IDs like passport numbers for individuals and business registration or tax numbers for entities serve as unique identifiers, crucial for enhancing the accuracy of the screening and reducing the incidence of false positives.
+ID Details: Government-issued IDs like passport numbers for individuals and business registration or tax numbers for entities serve as unique identifiers, crucial for enhancing screening accuracy and reducing the incidence of false positives.

 A company’s screening method is largely influenced by screening volume and frequency.
 Organizations will generally leverage a third-party data provider using one of three screening approaches:

-• Individual or Batch Searches: Inputting names individually into an online search platform manually or uploading batch files to simultaneously screen multiple names.
+Individual or Batch Searches: You can manually input names individually into an online search platform or upload batch files to screen multiple names simultaneously.

 Matches found during the screening process should be addressed immediately and any transaction between an organization and a sanctioned entity must be blocked or rejected.
 All US businesses must report rejected transactions to OFAC within 10 days where “engaging in the transaction” would violate OFAC sanctions.
 Reporting matches in a timely manner avoids further involvement with sanctioned parties and helps organizations avoid costly non-compliance penalties.